Image reconstruction in quantitative photoacoustic tomography with the simplified $P_2$ approximation: Numerical experiments

 The synthetic acoustic data we will use are generated by solving the forward diffusion models with the true optical properties and then feeding the corresponding initial pressure field $H$ into the acoustic wave equation.
 To mimic measurement error, we pollute the data with additional random noise by multiplying each datum point by $(1 + \sqrt{3}\eta \times 10^{-2} \texttt{random})$, with \texttt{random} a uniformly distributed random variable taking values in $[-1, 1]$, and $\eta$ being the noise level (i.e. the size of the variance in percentage).
 When no additional random noise are added to the synthetic data, we will say the data are ``clean'' ($\eta=0$).
 Otherwise, we say the data are ``noisy'' ($\eta\neq 0$).

 The numerical simulations performed are all based on the minimization of the mismatch functional~\eqref{EQ:Obj} as documented in Section~\ref{SEC:Alg}.
 In all the simulations, the Gr\"uneisen coefficient is assumed known and $\Xi=0.5$.
 We emphasize that as long as $\Xi$ is assumed known, whether or not it is a constant has no visible impact on the reconstruction of $\sigma_a$ and $\sigma_s$.
+Moreover, under the same setup, we observe no visible differences between reconstructions in the case of constant ultrasound speed and these in the case of variable ultrasound speed.
+The numerical results we presented here are all obtained with $c(\bx)=1$.